Viti Levu

 Denarau or the Coral Coast?

 Denarau is the practical choice: a reclaimed island of familiar big-brand resorts sharing a golf course, a marina (where island boats depart), and a 20-minute run to the airport.
-Its beach is functional rather than postcard — dark sand, calm water — so Denarau resorts sell the pools, the kids' clubs, and the convenience.
+Its beach is functional rather than postcard (dark sand, calm water), so Denarau resorts sell the pools, the kids' clubs, and the convenience.
 The Coral Coast is the scenic route: wide lagoons behind a fringing reef, bigger stretches of sand, village culture next door, and resorts that feel like destinations rather than a compound.

-Momi Bay, south of Nadi, splits the difference — resort-quality beach and lagoon within 45 minutes of the airport, including Fiji's rare overwater bures on the mainland.
+Momi Bay, south of Nadi, splits the difference: resort-quality beach and lagoon within 45 minutes of the airport, including Fiji's rare overwater bures on the mainland.

 Mainland versus the island resorts

 The Mamanucas and Yasawas offshore have the white-sand postcards, but they add a catamaran (or seaplane) leg each way and island pricing on everything.
 Viti Levu resorts skip all that: land, drive, check in.
-For families hauling car seats, short stays, or trips where the golf/spa/kids-club infrastructure matters more than a private beach, the mainland is the right call — and a night on Denarau at either end is the classic setup even for island itineraries.
+For families hauling car seats, short stays, or trips where the golf/spa/kids-club infrastructure matters more than a private beach, the mainland is the right call, and a night on Denarau at either end is the classic setup even for island itineraries.

 When to go

-May–October is the dry season — reliably sunny, low humidity, and aligned with northern-hemisphere school holidays.
-November–April is the wet: hotter, stickier, afternoon downpours, and the South Pacific cyclone season (occasional, not annual — but the half of the year to insure).
+May–October is the dry season: reliably sunny, low humidity, and aligned with northern-hemisphere school holidays.
+November–April is the wet: hotter, stickier, afternoon downpours, and the South Pacific cyclone season (occasional, not annual, but the half of the year to insure).
 The west and south coasts where the resorts sit are the island's dry side year-round.

 Beyond the resort

-Sigatoka's sand dunes and river-valley 'Salad Bowl' safaris, the Kula Wild adventure park (a Coral Coast family staple), village visits and kava ceremonies arranged by every resort, whitewater rafting the Upper Navua, and day boats from Denarau to the Mamanucas — including the day-trip version of the famous island beach clubs.
+Sigatoka's sand dunes and river-valley 'Salad Bowl' safaris, the Kula Wild adventure park (a Coral Coast family staple), village visits and kava ceremonies arranged by every resort, whitewater rafting the Upper Navua, and day boats from Denarau to the Mamanucas, including the day-trip version of the famous island beach clubs.
 Nadi town adds the Garden of the Sleeping Giant and the colorful Sri Siva Subramaniya temple.

 Where the Viti Levu resorts are

-4 resorts mapped · gold stars are five-star properties · tap a pin for details
+5 resorts mapped stars are five-star properties

 The best all-inclusive resorts in Viti Levu